desiredpersona/blog-old/_posts/2016-06-08-jekyll-firebase-hosting.md

 ---
 layout: post
-title: Deploy Jekyll to Firebase hosting
+title: Deploy Jekyll to Firebase Hosting
 description: Firebase Hosting is a developer focused static web hosting provider that is super fast, secure and reliable.
 You can quickly and easily deploy your Jekyll static websites to a global content-delivery network (CDN) with a single command.
 date: 2016-06-08 02:00:00
 last_modified_at: 2018-03-20 11:40:00